legrosmanu/rest-api-squeezebox/README.md

 This REST API, which runs on nodejs, is a translation of the slimserver / logitech squeezebox server Web RPC API.

 ## Notice
 To install, just run "npm install".
-To launch the API, run "npm start" in the same directory than package.json.
+To launch the API, run "npm start".

 But, it is very possible you have to change the "script" in your case.

 In fact, notice on package.json the start script is "node src/index.js 192.168.1.12:2311 2312".
 Usualy, the squeezebox server is 9000, not 2311, and your squeezebox sever is certainly not on 192.168.1.12.
 Personnaly, I don't use the default port (9000) for my server, just for security reason.

 2312 on the command line means that the API will be accessible on the 2312 port.
 Of course, you can change it for 8080.

 Notice too a file (token.js) is not shared on github.
 You have to create this file which must contain the variable "token".
 It is used like a password.
 You will add it on every http request with the query param "token" (like GET /players?token=toto).
 So the file token.js is like :